hack4impact-uiuc/website/README.md

 CONTENTFUL_DELIVERY_KEY="your Contentful delivery key" CONTENTFUL_SPACE_ID="your Contentful space ID"

-# Prefixed with CLIENT to be statically evaluated at build.
+# Prefix variables with CLIENT to allow their use in client side JS.
-# These environment variables will be exposed on the client.
 CLIENT_ACKEE_URL="your Ackee server address" CLIENT_ACKEE_DOMAIN_ID="your Ackee domain ID"
 ```